grisha/grisha.github.com/source/_posts/2015-03-10-influxdb-data.markdown

 policies, measurements, series, etc.

-I couldn't quite figure out the process for typical cluster operations
-- recovery from node failure or what happens (or should happen) when nodes are added to existing cluster, whether there is a way to decommission a node, etc. I think as of this writing this has not been fully implemented yet, and there is no documentation, but hopefully it's coming soon.
+I couldn't quite figure out the process for typical cluster operations such as recovery from node failure or what happens (or should happen) when nodes are added to existing cluster, whether there is a way to decommission a node or re-balance the cluster similar to the Hadoop balancer, etc. I think as of this writing this has not been fully implemented yet, and there is no documentation, but hopefully it's coming soon.